NathanSlbg/COMP-IM-T3SC/README.md

 55 |<img src="./figs/dcmall_var55_test_in.png" height="350"/>|<img src="./figs/dcmall_var85_test_out.png" height="350"/> |22.46|38.63|0.74|0.99
 85 |<img src="./figs/dcmall_var55_test_in.png" height="350"/>|<img src="./figs/dcmall_var85_test_out.png" height="350"/> |19.02|37.36 |0.62|0.99

+The higher the variance is, the more noisier is the input image.
+The reconstructed images can establish the folliwing statements:

+- Robustness: the model pretrained on a gaussiann band-dependant variance of 55 has learnt how to deal with strong noises.
+Therefore for variance greater than 55, it has managed to restore well.
+- Overfitting: Due to its performance of handling extremely noisy images, it will over-correct image which noises are weaker.

 ## 4. Conclusion
 ### 4.1.
 Training time and resource consumption
 ### 4.1.
 Inference time